catseye/Tamsin/doc/Tamsin.markdown

 This would be nicer if we had a syntax to put arbitrary text in an atom.
 Hey, how about 「this is an atom」?
 Hmmm...

+#### A prolix note on implementation ####

+Traditionally, scanners for recursive descent parsers pre-emptively scan the next token.
+This was done because originally, parsers (for languages like Pascal, say,) were distinctly one-pass beasts, reading the source code off of a stream from disk (or maybe even from a tape), and you might need to refer to the current token several times in the code and you don't want to have to read it more than once.

+This setup makes writing a parser with a "hot-swappable" scanner tricky, because when we switch scanner, we have to deal with this "cached" token somehow.
+We could rewind the scanner by the length of the token (plus the length of any preceding whitespace and comments), switch the scanner, then scan again (by the new rules.)
+But this is messy and error-prone.

+Luckily, not many of us are reading files off tape these days, and we have plenty of core, so it's no problem reading the whole file into memory.
+In fact, I've seen it argued that the best way to write a scanner nowadays is to `mmap()` the file.
+We don't do this in the implementation of Tamsin, but we do read the entire file into memory.

+This makes the cache-the-next-token method less useful, and so we don't do it.
+Instead, we look for the next token only when we need it, and we have a method `peek()` that returns what the next token would be, and we don't cache this value.

+There are a couple of other points about the scanner implementation.
+A scanner only ever has one buffer (the entire string it's scanning); this never changes over it's lifetime.
+It provides methods for saving and restoring its state, and it has a stack of "engines" which provide the actual scanning logic.
+In addition, there is only one interpreter object, and it only has one scanner object during its lifetime.

 ### Implementation Notes ###

 Maybe test-driven language design *not* "for the win" in all cases; it's